esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 make
 ```

-Then, set the `RISCV` env variable as:
+Then, you need to set the `RISCV` environment variable.
+Also consider adding it to your `~/.bashrc` or equivalent so that it's set automatically in the future, like this:

 ```
 export RISCV=/home/$USER/tools/riscv